TobiasVent/Analysing_time_lagged_drivers/README.md

 The resulting optimal hyperparameters are stored in the corresponding model configuration files.

+Each model has a dedicated configuration file
+(e.g. **`configs/lstm_config.py`**), in which the final hyperparameters obtained during the thesis work are already defined.
+These configuration files also specify:

+- the directory where the trained model is saved,
+- the location where training statistics (e.g. loss curves, metrics) are stored.

 Model training is then carried out by executing:

 - **`train_lstm.py`**